illyfrancis/scribble/docs/draft.md

 The assumption is that there is one message type to describe all VUS messages (1-7).
 However there may be an unforeseen situation where a single message type may not sufficiently support the business requirement or there is potential for performance gain by defining multiple types.
 Under these circumstances the system may introduce an additional message types.

-??? message format for VUS - xml? who should decide ???
+??? message format for VUS - XML? who should decide ???

 #### Posting of Provisional Cash Transaction